 - Get friends and colleagues together and #GoOrange during the 16 days!
 Orange is a symbol of a future free from violence against women and girls.

-- If you’re running an event add it to the Women Victoria events calendar here or feel free to put it on the Trust’s events calendar here.
+- If you’re running an event add it to the Trust’s events calendar here.

 - Check out Respect Victoria’s website here.

-- Start conversations about violence against women in your networks and amongst family and friends.
+- Start conversations about violence against women in your networks and amongst family and friends using this great collection of toolkits for preventing violence against women.

 We can all do something, no matter how small, to help eliminate violence against women and girls.